Title 040 | Chapter 005 | Regulation 010REG

 An individual shall not serve as a hearing officer in an administrative hearing unless compliant with the training requirements of this administrative regulation.(2)

-If the agency utilizes a hearing officer not provided by the office, the agency shall ensure that the hearing officer is compliant with the training requirements of this administrative regulation, at a minimum.RUSSELL M. COLEMAN, Attorney General
+If the agency utilizes a hearing officer not provided by the office, the agency shall ensure that the hearing officer is at a minimum compliant with the training requirements of this administrative regulation.FILED WITH LRC: February 10, 2025

 CONTACT PERSON: J. Christopher Bowlin, Executive Director, Office of Administrative Hearings within the Department of Law, Office of Attorney General, 700 Capital Avenue, Suite 118, Frankfort, Kentucky 40601, phone (502) 696-5300, fax (502) 564-2894, email christopher.bowlin@ky.gov.